pajato/GameChat/ISSUES.md

 Short Term Issues needing resolution.
 Longer term items should be logged on GitHub.

-- Fix menu breakage (they no longer show up).
-- Automate bug reporting process as on overflow menu item.
-Send reports to Pajato Support and to GitHub issues for GameChat.
-- Update TTT FAM to show Play Again, Goto My Groups/Room/Experiences, Play Chess, Play Checkers as a first stab.
-If it is not currently implemented make the item show "Future Feature".
 - Do Play Store alpha release.
 - Revive the connected tests towards an end of having broken tests fixed and a > 90% coverage level, an ongoing task.
 - Do SVG homework in preparation to start replacing all PNG icons.